Academic Posters With Geospatial Data

 - Two text colors

-Your school will often have a branded color palette created by professional designers that will reinforce your identity with your institution while also facilitating a harmonious blending of complimentary colors across your poster.
+Your school or organization will often have a branded color palette created by professional designers that will reinforce your identity with your institution while also facilitating a harmonious blending of complimentary colors across your poster.
 If the institution provides a template, these colors will be part of that template.

 There are a wide variety of different typefaces or fonts used for map text.
 Typefaces generally fall into two categories.
 Serifs are short lines or ornamentations stemming from the upper and lower ends of the strokes of a letter.
 Fonts that have letters with serifs are called serif fonts.
 Fonts without serifs are called sans-serif fonts.